 NC Secondary Career and Technical Education and Work-Based Learning

-Career and Technical Education (CTE) imparts students with the skills they need to be successful citizens, workers, and leaders in a global economy.
+Career and Technical Education imparts students with the skills they need to be successful citizens, workers and leaders in a global economy.
 Work-based learning, a key curriculum component within CTE, provides students with practical work experience where they can apply academic and technical skills and develop employability skills.
 Apprenticeships are included as a work-based learning strategy for CTE.

 Career & College Promise

-Career & College Promise (CCP) is North Carolina’s dual enrollment program for high school students, where eligible high school students can enroll in college classes at North Carolina community colleges and universities.
+Career & College Promise is North Carolina’s dual enrollment program for high school students, where eligible high school students can enroll in college classes at North Carolina community colleges and universities.
 In many cases, students can earn college credit and meet high school graduation requirements through college courses.
 High school students in apprenticeships are eligible for CCP.

-Post-Secondary – Career Preparation
+Postsecondary – Career Preparation

-Once a student graduates from high school, they are eligible to participate in an ApprenticeshipNC registered apprenticeship.
 Students who graduate from a high school pre-apprenticeship are eligible for additional benefits during their registered apprenticeship, including:

-- Tuition Waiver: Student who start in a qualifying apprenticeship program while in high school and enroll in a registered apprenticeship program within 120 days after graduation qualify for the Youth Apprenticeship tuition waiver at the community college.
+- Tuition Waiver: Students who start in a qualifying apprenticeship program while in high school and enroll in a registered apprenticeship program within 120 days after graduation qualify for the Youth Apprenticeship tuition waiver at the community college.

 - Career Advancement: Apprenticeships are increasingly aligned with higher education goals depending on student interests.